w3c/wcag3/informative/act-rules/web/current-step-position-is-indicated.md

 ### Passed example 2

-On a retail website, the current step in the checkout flow is identified through a heading that corresponds to the active step in the stepper component.
+On a retail website, the current step in the checkout flow is identified through a heading that corresponds to the active step in the ordered list of steps.

 ```
 <ol>